Welcome to today's edition of the Rush 24-7 podcast.

 And I know you're all wondering.

-I tried to discuss the debate.
+I tried to discuss this.

 He wasn't interested in talking much politics.

-He said, all these people are calling wanting my endorsement, and they won't show up at this debate.
+He said, all these people are calling wanting my endorsement and they won't show up at this debate.

-They said, I gotta praise Newt.
+They said, I got to praise Newt.

-I I but I I tried to engage him a couple times.
+I tried to engage him a couple times.

-It's have you ever seen a hole that's this beautiful?
+He said, have you ever seen a hole that's this beautiful?

-You there's not a golf course in the world that's got a hole that looks like this.
+There's not a golf course in the world that's got a hole that looks like this.

 Am I right?